Many pests cause chewing damage to plants. One of them is the grasshopper.

 7. Hot Pepper Spray

-Mixing hot peppers with garlic, water, and organic liquid soap also makes an excellent natural grasshopper repellent spray.
+Mixing hot peppers with garlic, water, and organic soap makes an excellent grasshopper repellent spray.

-Moreover, it will repel other insects too, as both the taste and the smell of the solution will be horrible to them.
+Moreover, it will repel other insects, too, as the solution’s taste and smell will be horrible to them.

 8. Soapy Water